Arty2/lightbox-player/README.md

 - [ ] Allow automatic playback of intro and outro sequence. (in progress)
 - [ ] Allow playback of different video files or images per instance (requirement: exact same length) if discovered ont he same directory.
 - [x] Use a static image in place of the callibration video.
+- [ ] Add a looping audio file for callibration mode.
 - [ ] Align subtitles to screen (1) when in “equal-height” mode.
 - [ ] Include a script to install depedencies automatically on the first use.
 May not install WSL automatically, but can fail gracefully instead.
 - [x] When a video file’s width is beyond the width of the first connected screen, it should play in one instance instead of multiple.